Full Schedule - Canada Day – July 1st

 Official Opening Ceremonies

 Following the People Parade, the flag raising ceremonies take place in front of City Hall.
-This is where the Mayor of Saint John will present MP Wayne Long with a Canadian flag and he will raise it to the tune of our national anthem.
+This is where Mayor Don Darling will present MP Wayne Long with a Canadian flag and he will raise it to the tune of our national anthem.
 In addition to our national flag, we will raise each of the thirteen provincial flags during the ceremonies.
 Once completed, the Parade is led by the Piper decked out in traditional piping tartan garb into the Market Square Atrium where the opening ceremonies take place.
-The festivities include opening remarks by local dignitaries, the famous 4ft x 8ft Canadian flag cake, and the singing of our national anthem and of course Happy 149th Birthday Canada!
+The festivities include opening remarks by local dignitaries, the famous 4ft x 8ft Canadian flag cake, and the singing of our national anthem and of course Happy 150th Birthday Canada!

 New Brunswick Museum FREE ADMISSION